The EITC Campaign Fund has awarded $595,000 to organizations in eight states to help create, defend, expand, or modernize state…

-Welcome to Economic Opportunity Funders (EOF), formerly known as GIST.
+Welcome to Economic Opportunity Funders (EOF)

 Established in 1992, Economic Opportunity Funders (formerly known as GIST), is a network of national, regional and local level funders working to advance economic equity and opportunity in the United States.
 We believe in building an economy that works for all, regardless of race, ethnicity, immigration status, education, income, religion, gender identity, disability or age.
 We support a strong public sector and policies that create a healthy, fair and just economy where opportunity and prosperity are broadly shared.